 - Necessitating buy-in from the entire team takes longer

-- Final decision made is often “watered down.”
+- The final decision made is often “watered down.”

 Consensus will often prove not to be a viable option.
 Therefore a backup is usually needed majority vote is a suitable backup.
 Majority voting is rarely ever used as the primary decision-making method.